 - We enforce all days except official University holidays.

 - Do visitors have in and out privileges?

 No, the rate is effective for the duration of your stay upon exit.

-Is there overnight parking?
-Can I arrange for overnight parking for
+- Is there overnight parking?
+Can I arrange for overnight parking for one night?